AnToniIOx/piano_transcription/README.md

 4) Train piano pedal transcription system.
 5) Combine piano note and piano pedal transcription systems.
 6) Evaluate.
+***NOTE：Using MAESTRO dataset V3.0.0 needs to modify features.py

 All training steps are described in runme.sh.
 It worth looking into runme.sh to see how the piano transcription system is trained.
 In total 29 GB GPU memoroy is required with a batch size of 12.
 Users may consider to reduce the batch size, or use multiple GPU cards to train this system.